 - Enroll in the Prescription Savings Programand save an average of 25 percent on prescription medications, as well as discounts on vision care, hearing care and diabetes care and supplies.
 The Prescription Discount Program is open to all County residents and has no income requirements or age restrictions.

 Free Breast Exams, Mammograms and Pap Tests for County residents who are 40 and older, uninsured or have insurance that does not cover mammograms or Pap tests, and income eligible.
 See Breast and Cervical Cancer Program

 Free Colorectal Cancer Screening for uninsured County residents who are 50-64 years of age and income eligible.
 See LifeScreen Colorectal Cancer Screening.

 Maryland Primary Adult Care (PAC) Program

-Effective December 31, 2013, the Primary Adult Care (PAC) program will come to an end.
-At that time, all active PAC enrollees will be automatically transitioned to a full Medicaid benefit.
-If you’re a PAC enrollee, you will be notified of the additional benefits available through the HealthChoice program.
+Effective January 1, 2014, the Primary Adult Care (PAC) active enrollees were automatically transitioned to a full Medicaid benefit.
+PAC enrollees will be notified of the additional benefits available through the HealthChoice program.
 To learn more about Medicaid changes in Maryland: Maryland Medicaid Changes Under the ACA.